keithshep/llvm-fs/README.md

 ## Building LLVM for llvm-fs

-NOTE: this has been tested on both OS X 10.5, 10.6 and on Windows 7 (using MinGW bash/gcc/g++ with python 2.7 installed)
+NOTE: this has been tested on OS X 10.5, 10.6 and on Windows 7 (using MinGW bash/gcc/g++ with python 2.7 installed)

 Download a copy of the LLVM 2.9 source code.
 In order to use the LLVM native